-Treatment of variations against the amounts set aside for use by the Board
+10.15 Treatment of variations against the amounts set aside for use by the Board

-A process will be agreed between the health board and the Board to manage any variations within the set-aside budget.
+A process will be agreed between NHS Lothian and the Board to manage any variations within the set-aside budget.
 This process will reflect any variations in the activity that was used to establish the set-aside budget.
-Any cost variations will be managed in the same way as overspends and underspends within the Integrated payment as laid out above.
+Any cost variations will be managed in the same way as overspends and underspends within the Board Budget as laid out above.

-Redetermination of payments (made under section 1(3) (e)) to the Board
+10.16 Redetermination of payments made under section 1(3) (e) to the Board

-Redeterminations of payments made by the Parties for the carrying out of integration functions would apply under the following circumstances:
+Redeterminations of payments made by the Parties for the carrying out of Integration Functions would apply under the following circumstances:-

-- Additional one off funding is provided to a Party or Parties by the Scottish Government, or some other body, for expenditure in respect of a function delegated to the Board - The Parties, along with the Board, agree that an adjustment to the payment is required to reflect changes in demand and/or activity levels
+• Additional one off funding is provided to a Party or Parties by the Scottish

+Government, or some other body, for expenditure in respect of a function delegated to the Board

+• The Parties, along with the Board, agree that an adjustment to the payment is required to reflect changes in demand and/or activity levels